 Arts as Education

-We, as a society, have a huge responsibility to help improve the well-being, quality of life and sense of belonging for those in our society who live with a dementia.
+We have a huge responsibility to help improve the well-being, quality of life and sense of belonging for those who live with a dementia.
 By taking steps to better understand and respond to their needs and wishes, this responsibility can be met.

 The media also have an important role to play in challenging stigma and connecting communities.
-The preview was a “wonderful evening” wrote one person in their feedback, a sentiment I can agree with entirely.
-The Dukes were thrilled with the “gift” of the exhibition and a well-attended preview, and we are thrilled that once again the participants’ artworks are available to stimulate and inspire.
-Thank you to all who attended for your interest and useful, insightful questions during the Q&A.
+The Dukes were thrilled with the “gift” of the exhibition and a well-attended preview, and we are grateful that the participants’ artworks are available to stimulate and inspire.

-Read my blog about the previous D&I exhibition in Derbyshire on the Dementia and Imagination website, which gives more details about the content.
+Read about the previous D&I exhibition in Derbyshire on the Dementia and Imagination website.

 A Life More Ordinary